lavie/flashcards/README.md

 ### Implementation Details
 - **HTML Structure**: Semantic markup with clear separation of components
-- **CSS**: Modern CSS with animations, flexbox layout, and CSS variables
+- **CSS**: Modern CSS with animations, flexbox layout, and CSS variables for theming
 - **JavaScript**: Vanilla JS with event listeners and timeout management
 - **Data Management**: Vocabulary stored in a separate data.js file for easy expansion
 - **Animation**: CSS-based circular timer using webkit keyframes and transforms